anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.2.4"></a>
 ### 4.2.4 Selection

 There wil be a nomination window of which individuals an nominate others or nominate themselves for a particular position.
-The start and end date of the nomination window will be determined by Technical or Governance Steering Leads(depending on the nature of the WS)
+The start and end date of the nomination window will be determined by Technical or Governance Steering Leads(depending on the nature of the Workstream).

 Once the nomination period expires for a particular Workstream, the selection process will start as follows: